MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/v2-howto-app-gallery-listing.md

 After your account is added, you can sign in to the Microsoft Application Network portal and submit the request by selecting the **Submit Request (ISV)** tile on the home page.
 If you see the "Your sign-in was blocked" error while logging in, see [Troubleshoot sign-in to the Microsoft Application Network portal](troubleshoot-app-publishing.md).

 > [!NOTE]
-> Currently we are not onboarding new application listing in FY25 due to SFI (Security Future Initiatives).
+> Currently we are not onboarding new applications in FY25 due to SFI (Security Future Initiatives).
 Only the update listing requests can be submitted.

 ### Implementation-specific options